On Debreu-Koopmans Theorem for Additively Decomposed Quasiconvex Functions with Applications: Conclusions and Future Work

 This paper solved the Debreu-Koopmans problem by showing that the separable aggregation of quasiconvex components yields a star quasiconvex function, whose sublevel sets are star-shaped with respect to minimizers.
 This result bridges classical utility theory and behavioral economics: it permits separable functional forms to incorporate multiple nonconvex components while preserving diversification, thereby overcoming the restrictive {\it single nonconvex component} limitation of classical quasiconvexity.

-Our analysis establishes a formal mathematical connection between separable diversification and reference-dependent preferences.
-The star-shaped structure that emerges from separable aggregation aligns precisely with the $S$-shaped value functions of Kahneman and Tversky's Prospect Theory (Example~\ref{ex:PT}).
-Consequently, prospect-theoretic preferences are related to star quasiconvexity, offering a unified framework that respects normative diversification while accommodating descriptive behavioral realism.

-Beyond this conceptual bridge, we have developed a comprehensive calculus for star quasiconvexity.
+Furthermore, we have developed a comprehensive calculus for star quasiconvexity.
 This calculus enables the construction of economically relevant models that were previously excluded by the Debreu-Koopmans constraint, demonstrating that star quasiconvexity is not merely a weaker property but a mathematically rich structure with its own calculus.